eclecticlogic/eclectic-orc/index.md

 ```

 To write a collection of Students to an ORC file, you first have to provide a schema definition.
-The eclectic-orc library makes doing this trivially easy:
+The eclectic-orc library makes doing this trivial:

 ```java
     import com.eclecticlogic.orc.Factory;